 - When did you notice a reaction to alcoholic beverages?

 - What beverages — beer, wine, mixed drink or a particular type of liquor — trigger your symptoms?

 - How long does it take for symptoms to appear after drinking the beverage?

 - How much of the beverage do you drink before you notice a reaction?

 - Have you tried over-the-counter allergy medications, such as antihistamines, for your reaction, and if so, did they help?

 - Are you allergic to particular foods, or to pollens, dust or other airborne substances?

 What you can do in the meantime

 Avoid the beverage or beverages that seem to cause your reaction until your doctor's appointment.
-If you do drink an alcoholic beverage that causes a mild reaction, over-the-counter antihistamines may help relieve symptoms.
-If you have a more severe reaction — such as a severe skin reaction, weak pulse, vomiting or trouble breathing — seek emergency help right away.
+If you do drink a beverage that causes a mild reaction, over-the-counter antihistamines may help relieve symptoms.
+For a more severe reaction — severe skin reaction, weak pulse, vomiting or trouble breathing — seek emergency help right away.

 You Are ...
 The Campaign for Mayo Clinic